Jérémie Bela: Clermont

 Amid interest and offers from Segunda División clubs Málaga, Tenerife and Leganés which reportedly could not compete financially with those from Ligue 1, Bela chose to return to French football, at least in part for family reasons.
 He signed a two-year contract with Ligue 1 club Clermont Foot on 2 August 2022.
 He made his debut on 14 August at home to Reims, who had led 2–0 at half-time, had a man sent off, and conceded twice before Bela came on after 65 minutes.
 Shortly afterwards, Clermont took the lead, and in the 78th minute, Muhammed Cham let Saîf-Eddine Khaoui's cross go through his legs to Bela, who hit a first-time shot into the top corner of the goal to complete the turnround.

+He made 19 appearances in Ligue 1 in his first season with Clermont, mainly as a substitute, and lost significant time to injuries.
+In his second, he made 12, starting just once, and left the club when his contract expired.

+PAC Omonia 29M

+Having been without a club since his release, Bela signed for PAC Omonia 29M, newly promoted to the Cypriot First Division, on 26 September 2024.

 International career

 While Bela was at the national training centre at Clairefontaine, he was called up to the French under-16 team for two matches against Wales U16 in September 2008.
 He played in both matches and scored in the first, a 4–2 win.

 As well as his native France, Bela qualifies by descent to play for Angola or the DR Congo.
 In March 2017, he was long-listed by Florent Ibenge, manager of the DR Congo national team, for a friendly against Kenya, but was not in the final squad.
 He was included in Angola coach Srdjan Vasiljevic's provisional squad for the 2019 Africa Cup of Nations, but did not accept the invitation.
 Although he considered himself Angolan and was "proud and grateful" to be selected, he felt his priorities had to lie with Albacete's promotion play-off campaign.
 He was again called up by Angola in September 2020, and played on 13 October as a substitute in an unofficial friendly match against Mozambique.
-Having finally received confirmation of his Angolan citizenship, he made his official debut in the starting eleven for a 2022 World Cup qualifier against Egypt that ended as a 2–2 draw.
+Having finally received confirmation of his Angolan citizenship, he made his official debut on 12 November 2021, in the starting eleven for a 2022 World Cup qualifier against Egypt that ended as a 2–2 draw.
+He was named in Angola's squad for the 2023 Africa Cup of Nations (held in early 2024), and made three substitute appearances: one in the group stages, one in the round of 16, and – despite leaving the camp to be present at the birth of his son – one in the quarter-final, in which Angola lost 1–0 to Nigeria.